 I bet you didn’t know there were perennial varieties of sunflower – I didn’t!
 These regrow every Spring and are great for Summer blooms at the back of a border.
 ‘Lemon Queen’ is a good choice that produces lots of flowers.

-With 2015 the Year of the Sunflower there will be special plants and promotions in garden centres, there’s also a great selection online from Thompson & Morgan and Mr Fothergill’s.
+With 2015 the Year of the Sunflower there will be special plants and promotions in garden centres, there’s also a great selection online.
 It’s a perfect time to add some fabulous impact to your Summer garden.
 Which varieties will you be growing?